f-lombardo/secrets-loader/README.md

 VAR1=foo
 VAR2=bar
 ```
 The lambda execution runtime should then see `VAR1=foo` and `VAR2=bar` as environment variables.
-I suggest to use the `ssn:` prefix in front of the value of the parameter to let a future implementation using Secrets Manager.
+I suggest to use the `ssm:` prefix in front of the value of the parameter to let a future implementation using Secrets Manager.

 This project is fully compatible with the behavior of the original library, whose documentation I report below.